CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: Evaluation

 We used the following three benchmarks to compare the execution time and memory usage (as vertex count + edge count) of CFLOBDDs against BDDs and SDDs.

 \begin{itemize} \item $\XOR_n = \bigoplus_{i=1}^{n} x_i$ \item $\textit{MatMult}_n = (H_{n}I_n + X_nH_n + I_{n}X_n)$, where $H_{n}$ is the Hadamard matrix, $I_{n}$ is the Identity matrix, and $X_n$ is the NOT matrix of size $2^{{n-1}}$ x $2^{{n-1}}$.
-(The aim of the benchmark is to test the performance of the matrix-multiplication and addition operations.) \item $\ADD_n(X,Y,Z) \eqdef Z = (X + Y \mod 2^{n/3})$, where $X$, $Y$, and $Z$ are $n/3$-bit integers. \end{itemize}
+(The aim of the benchmark is to test the performance of the matrix-multiplication and addition operations.) \item $\ADD_n(X,Y,Z) \eqdef Z = (X + Y \mod 2^{n/4})$, where $X$, $Y$, and $Z$ are $n/4$-bit integers. \end{itemize}

-\tableref{micro-benchmarks-table} shows the performance of CFLOBDDs, BDDs (with and without dynamic reordering enabled), and SDDs.
-Note that, for SDDs, benchmark HI\_Sum$_n$ is not applicable because SDDs do not handle non-Boolean values.
+\tableref{micro-benchmarks-table} shows the performance of CFLOBDDs, BDDs (with and without dynamic reordering enabled), and SDDs within the 15-minute timeout threshold.
+For the two kinds of BDD experiments and the SDD experiments, we used a stack size of 1GB.
+For the $\ADD$ benchmark, BDDs (both with and without dynamic reordering) and SDDs ran out of memory within the 15-minute timeout threshold for problems with sufficiently many variables, even with such a large stack.
+(BDDs with dynamic reordering produced out-of-memory errors for \#variables $\geq 2^{24}$: the first step in the computation is to allocate the variables, which by itself leads to memory exhaustion for $2^{24}$ variables and beyond.)
+Note that, for SDDs, benchmark $\textit{MatMult}_n$ is not applicable because SDDs do not handle non-Boolean values.

+Because of a slightly technical alignment issue, our CFLOBDD representations of $\ADD_n$ deliberately waste one-quarter of the Boolean variables (as \emph{dummy variables}).
+To make a fair comparison, our BDD and SDD encodings of $\ADD_n$ use only three-quarters of the Boolean variables indicated in column two of \tableref{micro-benchmarks-table}.

+To understand how large a Boolean function could be created using CFLOBDDs (as a function of the number of Boolean variables),\footnote{ The stack size was increased to 1GB for the runs with more than $2^{2^{15}}$ Boolean variables. } we also measured the performance of the CFLOBDD implementation on the micro-benchmarks using a timeout of ninety minutes.